 Bosch S, Wickramasinghe K, Allen L. Policy Prioritisation Tool.
 WHO.
 2015.

 Allen LN, Pullar J, Wickramasinghe K, Williams J, Foster C, Roberts N, Mikkelsen B, Varghese C, Townsend N. Are WHO “best buys” for non-communicable diseases effective in low-income and lower-middle-income countries?
 A systematic review.
-Lancet Global Health.
-April 2017. (conference abstract)
+Lancet Global Health (conference abstract)

 Allen L, Williams J, Townsend N, Mikkelsen B, Roberts N, Foster C, Wickramasinghe K. Socioeconomic status and non-communicable disease behavioural risk factors in low-income and lower-middle-income countries: a systematic review.
-Lancet Global Health.
-February 2017.
+Lancet Global Health PMID: 28193397

 Allen L, Williams J, Townsend N, Mikkelsen B, Roberts N, Foster C, Wickramasinghe K. Poverty and risk factors for non-communicable diseases in developing countries: a systematic review.
 The Lancet.
 2016 Nov 30;388:S17. (conference abstract)